The Ills of Modern Man

 The Ills of Modern Man is the third studio album by Canadian deathcore band Despised Icon.
 It was released on May 22, 2007 through Century Media Records.
 The album sold more than 2,000 copies its first week, and peaked at number 28 on the Billboard Top Heatseekers.

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".

 History

 The Ills of Modern Man was recorded between January and February 2007.
 It was by produced by the band's former guitarist, Yannick St-Amand and was mixed by Andy Sneap at his own Backstage Studios in Derbyshire, England.
 The album artwork was made by Felix Rancourt.
 The first music video from the album was made for the song, "In the Arms of Perdition", it was directed by Jean-Philippe Bernier and was filmed at -40 °C on a secluded icy mountain near Quebec City.

 Musical and lyrical themes

 In an interview for the magazine Exclaim!, vocalist, Alexandre Erian stated that the main lyrical themes of The Ills of Modern Man mainly concern regrets, fears, inhibitions and dealing with disappointment.